fegyi001/mangol/README.md

 ## Install

 [Node.js with npm](https://nodejs.org/en/download/) is required.
 The preferenced version of Node.js is 8.x.x, the preferenced version of npm is 5.x.x.
 After `git clone`, navigate to the main directory and run ```npm install``` to download all dependencies.
 If you prefer Yarn, you can also run ```yarn install``` instead.
+You also need angular-cli to build or run the project.
+To install it (globally) on your machine, run ```npm install -g @angular/cli``` in your terminal.

 ## Live example